 In a departure from my usual, here I list my “Top 18 Hardest Hitting Bass Tracks of All Time“.
 From the 80’s till today, many have no equal.
 The links included go to YouTube where, if and while available, you can listen for yourself.
-Granted, YT is not the best when it comes to sound, but you will get the idea.
-It should be worth noting that I am sure other good basslines exist, but this list is tuned more to my liking and opinion rather then “all” available tracks.
-I started with eleven, had fourteen and ended at eighteen because I could not quite make it to twenty, nor cut enough to make it back down to eleven.
+Granted, YouTube is not the best when it comes to sound, but you will get the idea.
+It is worth noting that I am sure other good bass lines exist, but this list is tuned more to my liking and opinion not “all” available tracks.
+I started with eleven, had fourteen and ended at eighteen because I could not make it to twenty, nor cut enough to make it back down to eleven.

 - DJ Magic Mike – Feel The Bass: This tune, short on lyrics, will make your sub-woofers cry.
 The video is just text, but you are not seeking the visuals, are you?

 - Sir Mix-A-Lot – Posse On Broadway: Nothing like the CD version, but Sir Mix-A-Lot will keep those speakers working hard.
-This particular video selection has high output volume relative to the other ones listed here.

-- : Warning Explicit Lyrics – No bass list can be complete without throwing Too Short into the mix.
+- Too Short – CussWords: Warning Explicit Lyrics – No bass list would be complete without throwing Too Short into the mix.
 My favorite from the artist, but as the title suggests, it is not a tune for everyone.
-You have been warned… thrice.
+You are warned… thrice.

-- 2 Live Crew – Me So Hor-ny: Warning Explicit Lyrics – Broke the mold and discussed parents everywhere, 2 Live Crew absolutely must make any bass top list.
+- 2 Live Crew – Me So Hor-ny: Warning Explicit Lyrics – Broke the mold and pissed off parents everywhere, 2 Live Crew absolutely must make any bass top list.

-- The Black Eyed Peas – Boom Boom Pow: Nothing exceptional here from a mainstream radio group (I first heard this tune on the radio and liked it, before I knew it was BEP that did it) except quality bass with a strange video attached.
+- The Black Eyed Peas – Boom Boom Pow: Nothing exceptional here from a mainstream radio group.
+I first heard this tune on the radio and liked it, before I knew it was BEP that did it Expect quality bass with a strange video attached.

-- Eazy-E – Boyz in Da Hood: Warning Explicit Lyrics – A good quality upload of Eazy-E without any video other then an album cover.
+- Eazy-E – Boyz in Da Hood: Warning Explicit Lyrics – A good quality upload of Eazy-E without any video other than an album cover.
 I destroyed several pairs of woofers and melted an amp with this tune many years ago.
 Rest in peace, Eric.
 (See also #17)

-- Wale – Chillin’: The one and only track that I like from Wale, (probably because Lady Gaga is thrown in there for fun) Chillin’ has a rockin’ bassline.
+- Wale – Chillin’: The one and only track that I like from Wale, probably because Lady Gaga was thrown in there for fun, Chillin’ has a rockin’ bass line.

-- Ice Cube – Friday: Awesome bassline crafted by Ice Cube.
+- Ice Cube – Friday: Awesome bass line crafted by Ice Cube.
 A bit toned down from his earlier works with N.W.A. (see #17 if you dare), with which I have liked him.
 It is a tune I play, generally, at least once a month on… Friday!

 - LL Cool J – Going Back To Cali: A timeless classic by LL Cool J.

 - Rob Base and DJ E-Z Rock – It Takes Two: Those two proved it took two to make it outta sight with this dance hit in the late 80’s.
 Take note, however, that their dance skills are pretty lacking.